-We all have Hero and Dragon in us.
-Both like to be in control, but only one leads at a time.
-Whoever is in charge gets more powerful over time, and neither can destroy the other.
+Both Hero and Dragon like to be in control, but only one leads at a time.
+Whichever is in charge gets more powerful over time, and neither can destroy the other.

 Hero Dragon was born of a parental impulse to collaborate toward emotional awareness.
 As such, a workbook for parents is available.